1 Air Separation of Cryogenic Gases: Current Technologies

 Traditionally, ceramic membranes with mixed ionic electronic conducting (MIEC) characteristics have been looked at because this has been known to potentially produce high purity oxygen.
 This type of membrane actually does not need electrodes or an external circuit to run.
 In figure 4 above, it is illustrated that the oxygen partial pressure gradient actually creates an internal short circuit through the electronic conductivity (Hashim, 2011).

-This technology is still very new, and is being researched.
-There is a potential for very high-quality product, and separation is possible at high temperatures (liquefaction is not necessary).
-Although this is not yet widely used, it is predicted that this will be the dominating method in industry in the future (Hashim, 2011).
+This technology is still very new and is being researched.
+There is a potential for a very high-quality product, and separation is possible at high temperatures (liquefaction is not necessary).
+Although this is not yet widely used, it is predicted that this will be the dominating method in the industry in the future (Hashim, 2011).